tmcgilchrist/.emacs.d/README.md

 * [el-get for Emacs](https://github.com/dimitri/el-get)
 * Git integration with Emacs
 * Snippet support using something like yasnippet
-* Rinari integration with RVM, currently cannot use rinari-web-server
 * Switch to rinari mode when opening a rails project root.
 * enable TRAMP mode
 * etags support for searching on methods/classes